zhengyuwei123/zhengyuwei123.github.io/_pages/about.md

 </div> -->
 #  <span style="font-family: Microsoft YaHei;font-size: 24px;">🔥 News</span>
 - <span style="font-family: Microsoft YaHei;font-size: 18px;">June 28, 2025*: &nbsp;🎉🎉 Attend the Commencement and Degree Conferral Ceremony of ShanghaiTech University and the School of Information Science and Technology.</span>*
-- *June 12, 2025*: &nbsp;🎉🎉 One paper was accepted by Optics Letters (OL).
-Congratulations!
+- *June 28, 2025*: &nbsp; One paper was accepted by IEEE Transactions on Circuits and Systems I: Regular Papers (TCAS-I). 🎉🎉🎉
 - *May 09, 2025*: &nbsp;🎉🎉 Successfully completed my master's thesis defense.
 Congratulations!
 - *Dec.
 13, 2024*: &nbsp;🎉🎉 I was awarded the <em>Outstanding Student Honor</em> at ShanghaiTech University.
 - *Oct.
 29, 2024*: &nbsp;🎉🎉 HISLab has moved to University of Science and Technology of China, Suzhou, Jiangsu.
 Congratulations!